VMD7/deepfake-detection/README.md

 ## Deployment

 The whole project is deployed on the Hugging Face Hub.
-You can interact with the model with this [link](https://vjdevane-deepfake-detection.hf.space).
+You can interact with the model it with this [link](https://vjdevane-deepfake-detection.hf.space).

+## Contribution Guidelines
+Contributions to the Deepfake Detection are welcome!
+If you have ideas for improvements, new features, or bug fixes, please initiate a thread.

+## License
+This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Contact
+For any inquiries or support regarding the Deepfake Detection, please contact [Vijay Devane](https://www.linkedin.com/in/vijay-devane-a629931b3/).